jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 Tasks:

 * Riaan to keep up to date: ✔
-* We can now sign up for individual and company membership. ✔ / ✘
+* We can now sign up for individual and company membership. ✔
-* Can we consider making R 100/200 monthly donations? ✔ / ✘
+* Can we consider making R 100/200 monthly donations? ✔

 Notes:
+* Depending on peoples ability to donate, they will.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 E-mail and Distributions List